CPT-G/CIDM6330/dj_em_planning/readme.md

 <span style='color: 4EC8AE;'>DataConversion</span>: This testing is intended to verify the conversion of data from csv to json and vice versa.

 <span style='color: 4EC8AE;'>DateTime</span>: This testing is intended to fail by asserting a timestamp in the past is equal to now.
-Date and ime are such pure information and import accessors that testing in this area is probably unnecessary.
+Date and time are such pure information and import accessors that testing in this area is probably unnecessary.

 <span style='color: 4EC8AE;'>Layout</span>: This testing is intended to verify the plotting diagram layout parameters match the given range.